woa-msmnile/windows_oneplus_platforms/README.md

 _**Limited emergency calling**_

-_Running Windows on your Surface Duo is not a replacement for a proper phone operating system and does not have emergency calling capabilities._
+_Running Windows on your OnePlus device is not a replacement for a proper phone operating system and does not have emergency calling capabilities._

 _**Hello from Seattle (US), France, Italy.**_